intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 In AOT mode, for each AOT target specified by the `-fsycl-targets` command line option, DPC++ normally invokes the AOT compiler for each device IR module resulting from the sycl-post-link tool.
-For example, this is the `ocloc` command for Intel Gen AOT target and the `opencl-aot` command for the x86 AOT target with SPIR-V as the input, or other specific tools for the PTX target with LLVM IR bitcode input.
+For example, this is the `ocloc` command for Intel Graphics AOT target and the `opencl-aot` command for the x86 AOT target with SPIR-V as the input, or other specific tools for the PTX target with LLVM IR bitcode input.
 This causes a problem, though, for IR modules that use optional features because these commands could fail if they attempt to